palishiita/Feature-selection-optimizers/README.md

 TLBO operates in two distinct phases:

-1. Teacher Phase (Global Search)
+1. **Teacher Phase (Global Search)**
     - The teacher is the best-performing solution in the population.
     - The teacher attempts to raise the mean knowledge (fitness) of the class by sharing knowledge with all students.
     - Each learner updates their solution vector by moving closer to the teacher’s knowledge level.
     - This simulates global learning and helps guide the population toward better regions in the search space.

-2. Learner Phase (Local Refinement)
+2. **Learner Phase (Local Refinement)**
     - Learners interact and learn from one another.
     - A learner compares itself with a randomly chosen peer.
     - If the peer is better, the learner moves toward them.
     - This ensures peer-to-peer knowledge exchange and introduces local refinements to fine-tune solutions.

 Together, these two phases:
-- Encourage exploration via the teacher’s influence,
+- Encourage exploration via the teacher’s influence
-- Encourage exploitation through collaborative learning among peers,
+- Encourage exploitation through collaborative learning among peers
-- Provide a parameter-free optimization framework (no tuning of control parameters like crossover/mutation rates).
+- Provide a parameter-free optimization framework (no tuning of control parameters like crossover/mutation rates)

 #### Binary TLBO for Feature Selection